Frequently asked questions regarding HS 408: Fieldwork Experience

 Q. When must I inform the department I plan to take my internship?

-please make sure to:
+When emailing the coordinator, please make sure to:

 - List your full name and EMPLID